Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Extension to Image Processing

-Now, we implement of our proposed method to analyze the image under study in Figure \ref{Fig:imageO} (divided into $500\times 500$ pixels); here we take $\beta=0.2$, $T=0.02$, $c=20$ and $c_{1}=0.1$ in our proposal, whereas for the TCLUST method $c=20$ and $\alpha=0.1$ are taken and for the trimmed K-means method $\alpha=0.1$ is taken.
+Now, we implement our proposed method to analyze the image under study in Figure \ref{Fig:imageO} (divided into $500\times 500$ pixels); here we take $\beta=0.2$, $T=0.02$, $c=20$ and $c_{1}=0.1$ in our proposal, whereas for the TCLUST method $c=20$ and $\alpha=0.1$ are taken and for the trimmed K-means method $\alpha=0.1$ is taken; MCLUST is applied with $2$ clusters (with uniform noise component).
 The reconstructed images with different methods are presented in Figure \ref{table14}.
-The water body and the coastal region can be clearly identified from the reconstructed images using different algorithms except the MCLUST.
+The water body and the coastal region can be clearly identified from the reconstructed images using all the algorithms.
 The brown shades indicate the possible anomalous regions in case of the TCLUST method and the trimmed K-means method.
 The trimmed K-means method is somewhat inefficient in detecting the outliers as some of the shadow like regions in the coastal area are misclassified as water body (blue regions within the brown outlying parts).
 But in our method the brown shades correspond to the shadow like regions whereas the white shades correspond to the flying object.
 Some regions in the coastal area which are close to white in the original image, are also detected as white outliers in our method.

 So, we may conclude that the MPLE$_{\beta}$ and the TCLUST algorithms successfully point out these areas except for some areas on the wings of the flying object but the trimmed K-means method can not classify those areas perfectly.
-On the other hand, being a hierarchical method, the MCLUST algorithm has detected $9$ clusters and failed to detect the two primary clusters of the image.
+On the other hand, the MCLUST algorithm could not detect either the flying object or the shadow like anomalous region in the coastal area properly.

 Additionally, our method specifically points out and distinguishes the flying object separately from the shadow like region through further classification of identified outliers.
-The existing implementations of the TCLUST or the trimmed K-means methods (in CRAN) can not distinguish between the outlier types.
-This advantage of our proposed methodology specifically helps to identify different small parts in the image making it a very useful robust clustering technique for image processing.
+The existing implementations of the TCLUST or the trimmed K-means methods (in CRAN) do not distinguish between the outlier types.
+This additional refinement of our proposed methodology specifically helps to identify different small parts in the image making it a very useful robust clustering technique for image processing.

 For all the three clustering methods considered here, however, a little amount of misclassification occurs possibly due to the reduced resolution of the original image.